Bira/octopus-carnival/_drafts/wir-mm2-4e-demons-03.md

 could have higher level minions that could affect more powerful demons.
 In that case you should make sure they're still a few levels behind the "real" opposition, since you want them to die fast and provide that damage bonus.

+## End of Part 3

+There's one more to go, with the last remaining demon.